fortify/CloudDevSecOpsTemplates/GCP/SAST/Python_Sample_With_FortifyCITools/readme.md

 # GCP CloudBuild Configuration
 Fortify can be integrated using Docker image for Fortify CI tools.
-Please ensure to leverage enviornment variables from the
+Please ensure to leverage enviornment variables from the secret manager.

 ##Add/Update below parameters for ScanCentral template